Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 ## Step 3 - Personal details

 Fill out all the fields with your details.
 Password length should be more than 6 characters.
 Once you are done, click on “Verify Email”.
-This sends a 4 digit number to the given email address.
-Now check your emails,remember the 4 digit number and type it in the pop up window.
+This action sends a 4 digit number to the given email address.
+Now check your your inbox for an email from us, remember the 4 digit number and type it in the pop up window.

 !!! info
     If you don't see an email from us in your inbox, kindly check in the spam folder.
 If you are using Gmail, it might have landed on the "Social" or "Promotions" tabs as well.
 If you still couldn’t find the email, try clicking “Resend verification code” in the pop up window.
+Feel free to contact us on social media for further assistance.

 If everything is fine, click on the “Verify Email” button.
 You’ll see a check mark (:material-check:) in front of your email address, if your email is verified.